day8/re-frame-template/README.md

 I'll assume Chrome for the purposes of further explanation:

 1. Open devtools.
 Press press `F12` or `Ctrl-Shift-i` ([actually there's a variety of ways](https://developer.chrome.com/devtools))
-1. Open devtool's "Setting" Panel.
+1. Open the devtools "Settings" panel.
 Press F1.
 (Careful.
-Not the Setting panel for Chrome itself!!
-The Settings panel for devtools)
+Not the settings panel for Chrome itself!!
+The settings panel for devtools)
 1. Under the "Network" heading, tick the option "Disable cache (while DevTools is open)".
 You don't want shadow-clj's attempts at reloading to be defeated by caching.
 1. Under the "Console" heading, tick the option "Enable custom formatters".
 This allows [cljs-devtools](https://github.com/binaryage/cljs-devtools) to perform its magic.
 1. Close Settings.
 Close Devtools.